Sri Surya Pahar: Buddhist Remains

-The stupas and also the terracotta plaques with figure of Buddha found in regular excavation indicate that Buddhism flourished in lower Brahmaputra valley, especially in and around Surya Pahar during the early part of the Christian Era and continued up to the 10th Century A.D.
-In the 9th- century A.D.the Pala Dynasty (who were followers of the Mahayana and Tantric schools of Buddhism) stretched to a large part of India including Assam resulting in spread of Buddhism throughout the length and breath of Brahmaputra Valley (undivided Assam).
-Buddhist remains found in some nearby areas like Pancharatna, Barbhita village and Bhaitbari (now in Meghalaya) in the southern Bank of the lower Brahmaputra valley also strengthen the fact.
+The stupas and also terracotta plaques with a figure of the Buddha found in regular excavations indicate Buddhism flourished in the lower Brahmaputra valley, especially in and around Surya Pahar during the early part of the Christian Era and continued up to the 10th Century A.D.
+In the 9th century A.D., the Pala Dynasty (who were followers of Mahayana and Vajrayana Buddhism) stretched to a large part of India including Assam resulting in the spread of Buddhism throughout the Brahmaputra Valley (undivided Assam).
+Buddhist remains found in some nearby areas like Pancharatna, Barbhita village and Bhaitbari (now in Meghalaya) in the southern banks of the lower Brahmaputra valley also strengthen the fact.